Careers in Psychology Event & Open House

 Organizational and Leadership Psychology [back to top]

 The 21st century requires individuals to respond to fast changes and ongoing complexity in organizations.
-MSPP develops leaders in action with its graduate certificate program in Executive Coaching; a 12 month master's program in Organizational Psychology; and a doctoral program in Leadership Psychology.
-These programs prepare you to deploy yourself within for profit, non-profit, government, and education settings to create constructive change.
+MSPP develops leaders in action with its graduate certificate programs in Executive Coaching, and Health Coaching; 12 month master's programs in Organizational Psychology, and Higher Education Student Personnel Administration; and a doctoral program in Leadership Psychology.
+These programs prepare you to deploy yourself within for profit, non-profit, government, and educational settings to create constructive change.
 This means going beyond technical solutions to find adaptive means of change that address the culture, value, beliefs as well and structures of organizations with a foundation in psychology, in an ever increasingly competitive, changing environment.
 Our students include professionals and career-changers looking to build or develop expertise within the following sectors:

 - Organizational Development